 The magnitude of this category is significant.
-The eligible category includes forestry certifications (FSC and PEFC), which address relevant topics to promote sustainable management of forestry, including environmental and social issues.
-The certifications requires a third party verification.
+The eligible category includes internationally recognized forestry standards and certifications, which address relevant topics to promote sustainable management of forestry, including environmental and social issues.
+The certifications require a third party verification.
 Although we acknowledge that the operations of the company heavily incorporate monocultures of species such as pine and eucalyptus, which may carry potential negative risks including biodiversity loss, soil productivity and fertility loss, risks of promoting pests and diseases, increased wildfire severity, among others2, we also recognize some potential benefits from industrial tree plantations, as well as actions the company has taken to mitigate risks.
 For example, when trees are planted on degraded lands or previously used for agriculture, industrial forests may exhibit biodiversity benefits3 and hydrological cycle enhancements4.
-In addition, the company has constructed firewalls and reports that it continuously monitors potential wildfire risks.
+Furthermore, the company informed that efforts were being carried out to restore 11,662 hectares of native trees as of September 2022.
+Arauco has also constructed firewalls and reports that it continuously monitors potential wildfire risks.
+In addition, the issuer has financed under this category the plantation of native forests, increasing the protection and conservation of areas of high environmental value.